 - Tonkatsu (breaded, fried pork cutlet): Tonki.
 Classic restaurant in Meguro.
 About US $20 a person, with English menu available…though there are only two things ON the menu.
 1) Rosu (fatty cutlet) tonkatsu or 2) Hire (lean cutlet) tonkatsu.
 Both are tasty, but “hire” is my recommendation.
 Fiendishly popular, and they don’t take reservations, so go early, and be prepared to wait a bit.
 Map.

 - Ramen / tsukemen: difficult to pick one place here – there is so much good ramen and tsukemen (which is like ramen, but with usually cold noodles on a plate that you dip into a separate bowl of broth and then eat) here.
 For tsukemen, Yasubee is amazing and they have branches in Shibuya and Shinjuku among other places.
 For ramen…just pick somewhere busy and you won’t be disappointed!
 You may need to order from a ticket machine when you walk in, then hand the ticket to the staff (the idea is they never have to touch money this way).
 The vending machine is unlikely to have English explanations, but the staff should help you.

 - Sushi: if you like sushi, clearly you should have some in Tokyo…but where to go depends greatly on how much you want to spend.
 You can spend hundreds on a single meal if you want to…and yes the quality is there to match.
 If you saw the movie Jiro Dreams of Sushi and want to try it out, here’s the website.
 Note that reservations are required far in advance AND can only be made via a 5 star hotel that you have a reservation at (yes, it’s gotten totally ridiculous at this point).
-A solid mid-range option is Kizuna in Shinjuku.
-It might sound odd that I’m recommending a sushi place that is open 24 hours a day, has an “all you can eat” plan, and is located in the red light district.
-But – stay with me – it’s very, very tasty, and the epic all you can eat plan runs US $40 for men, a bit less for women.
-You order by iPad at your table.
+A solid mid-range option is Tsukiji Sushiko – they have locations in quite a few areas of the city and are consistently very good.
+If you want to go one level higher, I recommend heading to the Tsukiji fish market area – it’s full of exceptional sushi places, like Sushidai which has two locations near the market – reservations recommended.

 Places to drink